secjey/static-firmware-analysis/README.md

 ### Output

-The output information will be displayed as follows:
+The output information will be displayed in a table as follows:

 | CATEGORY | DATA TYPE | NAME | OUTPUT
 | :---: | --- | --- | --- |